openconfig/featureprofiles/feature/experimental/gribi/otg_tests/programming_with_reload/README.md

     5. Shutdown DUT port-2 interface.

-    6. Validate that ATE port-3 receives the traffic after DECAP-ENCAP over a backup path with outer destination IP as `OuterDstIP_2` and outer source IP as `OuterSrcIP_2`.
+    6. Validate that ATE port-3 receives the traffic over the backup DECAP-ENCAP path with outer destination IP as `OuterDstIP_2` and outer source IP as `OuterSrcIP_2`.

 ## Config Parameter coverage